ricard-alcaraz/webpage/src/content/blog/2025-09-03-whyfind-hack-the-box.md

 Following the history we can see that at the end they downloaded one new browser, the setup `.exe` of this browser is the answer to the question.

 <details>
   <summary>Click to reveal the answer</summary>
   <div>
     BraveBrowserSetup.exe
   </div>
 </details>

+## Q11: When investigating changes to network profiles on a Windows system, which event log would you examine to find entries related to these profile-specific events, using event IDs such as 10000 or 10001?